mitsei/dlkit_builders/README.md

 `json`, `authz`, or `services`.

 ```
-    Usage: python build_controller.py [commands]
+    Usage: python build_dlkit.py [commands]
     where:
-      [commands] is any set of supported commands
+      - [commands] is any set of supported commands
+      - By default, python build_dlkit.py will build all packages

     Supported commands:
       map: map the xosid files into pattern_maps/ and package_maps/